smartbch/docs/in-depth-design-documents/parallel-execution.md

    1. If it can be committed, write its modification to the world state
    2. If not, insert it back to the end of the standby queue

 For each block, at most $M$ rounds will be run.
 If there are too many transactions in the standby queue, they cannot be finished in  one block.
 In some cases, a transaction will be executed several blocks after it is added to the standby queue.
+But if a transaction has been kept in the standby queue for more than $L$ blocks, it will be marked as "executed as a nop"

 How to analyze the dependency?
 Since the world state is just a set of key-value pairs, we just keep a "touched key set" of the pairs which were updated by previous committed transactions.
 The next transaction can commit if and only if it never read or write a pair whose key is in the set.
 For the different kinds of key-value pairs in the world state, please refer to [data structures in world state](data-structures-in-world-state.md).